-Once a distributor has received an STR from the appropriate party, the distributor shall continue processing the request if the STR has a valid entry for the retailer's account number and has valid entries for the following information: consumer's name, consumer's service address, and consumer's account number with the distributor if one has been assigned.
+Once a distributor has received an STR from the appropriate party, the distributor shall continue processing the request if the STR has a valid entry for the retailer's account number and has valid entries for the following information: consumer's account number with the distributor, and one of the following: the consumer's name or the, consumer's postal code (the validation terms).
+If an account number has not been assigned to a consumer the distributor shall not process the STR unless valid information for the two remaining validation terms is provided.
 In the absence of meeting this requirement, the distributor shall reject the STR and notify the requesting party that the request cannot be processed.
 A distributor shall treat the initial request as if it were never received.
 If a new STR is submitted subsequently by the same party, the new STR will be processed in the appropriate order vis-à-vis other STRs based on the date of the subsequent submission.

-If an STR has valid entries for the mandatory information identified in the previous paragraph, a distributor shall attempt to identify the consumer to whom the request applies by matching the submitted information with information contained in the distributor's customer information system.
-If the three items identified in the previous paragraph match the corresponding information contained in a distributor's customer database, the distributor shall tag the STR as "pending."
+If an STR has valid entries for the validation terms identified in the previous paragraph, a distributor shall attempt to identify the consumer to whom the request applies by matching the submitted information with information contained in the distributor's customer information system.
+If the validation terms identified in the previous paragraph match the corresponding information contained in a distributor's customer database, the distributor shall tag the STR as "pending."
 An STR will remain pending until the transfer request has been completed, has been withdrawn by the requesting party or by the consumer in response to various notifications and processing steps identified below, or has been terminated by the distributor for valid reasons identified below.
-If all three terms do not match the corresponding information in the distributor's customer database, a distributor shall notify the requesting party and identify the invalid information.
+If the validation terms do not match the corresponding information in the distributor's customer database, a distributor shall notify the requesting party and identify the invalid information.
 An STR shall not receive pending status until there is a valid match between the information it contains and the corresponding information contained in the distributor's information system.